Girls U10-U12

 4th XI

-The 4th XI play in Division 3 West of the Surrey Championship, after winning the league and being promoted in in 2021 and 2022.
+The 4th XI play in Division 10 West Central of the Surrey Championship structure.

 The intention of our 4th XI is to blend a healthy mix of ‘seasoned veterans’ with an abundance of youth making their first steps in to adult cricket.
 All 4th XI home matches will be played at Imber Court.